Sebastian-Sonne/playfair-project/README.md

 ## Getting Started: ##

-To begin exploring the Playfair-Project, follow these steps:
+Get started with the Playfair-Project by following these steps:

 ### For the Challenge Seekers and Educators: ###